Is it too soon for Christmas decorations? The big debate

 WICHITA, Kan.
-(KSNW) – If you walk into Johnson’s Garden Center in Wichita you would assume it’s December.
-Christmas trees, reeves, decorations, and lights fill the entire store.
+(KSNW) – If you walk into Johnson’s Garden Center in Wichita, you would assume it’s December.
+Christmas trees, wreaths, decorations and lights fill the entire store.

 “We’re excited!
 We love Christmas.
 I mean we all get really excited about it,” said manager Joanna Ediger.